arunav1101/learning/README.md

 In Intellig IDE- Go to Tools-> Edit Configurations and Use classpath of module as learning.test
-Right Click on the test and Run the test
+Select the test and Run It